Multiple Sclerosis and Pregnancy

 MS may also cause cognitive effects.
-The effects may be mild, often found only after thorough testing.
+The effects may be mild.
+They're often found only after thorough testing.
 They may include problems with:

-The symptoms of multiple sclerosis may look like other conditions or medical problems.
+The symptoms of MS may look like other health problems.
 Always see your healthcare provider for a diagnosis.

 How is multiple sclerosis diagnosed?

-Your healthcare provider will do a thorough medical history and a physical exam as the first steps toward diagnosis of MS. You will be asked about all of your symptoms, how often they occur, and how long they last.
+Your healthcare provider will do a thorough medical history and a physical exam as the first steps toward diagnosis of MS. You'll be asked about all of your symptoms, how often they occur and how long they last.

-You will likely have an MRI (magnetic resonance imaging).
+You'll likely have an MRI.
 This test can detect the unique scars in the central nervous system.